 Governor Abbot recently signed House Bill 1935, which will become law on September 1, 2017.
 Known as the Knife Law Reform Bill, HB 1935 removes the term “illegal knife” from the Penal Code.
-As a result, knives with blades over 5 ½ inches, throwing knives, daggers, dirks, stilettos, poniards, bowie knives, swords, and spears are not considered illegal.
+As a result, blades over 5 ½ inches, throwing knives, daggers, dirks, stilettos, poniards, bowie knives, swords, and spears are not considered illegal.
 Instead, any knife with a blade over 5 ½ inches will be considered a “location-restricted knife.”

 Penal Code 46.02 is amended so that it will be illegal for someone under the age of 18 to intentionally, knowingly, or recklessly carry a location-restricted knife on their person.
 So if you are under 18, it is generally illegal for you to carry a location-restricted knife.
 Some exceptions apply.
 For instance, it will still be legal for someone under the age of 18 to carry on his own premises, inside or directly en route to their car or boat, or under the direct supervision of a parent or guardian.

 Penal Code 46.03 is amended so that it is illegal for a person to intentionally, knowingly, or recklessly possess a location-restricted knife at:

 Carrying in a restricted location is generally a third-degree felony punishable by 2 to 10 years in prison and up to a $10,000 fine.

 Contact us at 917-203-2220 or reach out online.